shizejin/lecture-source-py/source/rst/smoothing.rst

 Example 5
 ---------

-Zejin's edits: The last example capture the case that the world goes through a deterministic path from peace to war, and back to peace again.
-Since there is no randomness, the outcomes in complete markets setting should be the same as the ones in incomplete markets setting.
+The  example captures a case when  the system follows a deterministic path from peace to war, and back to peace again.

+Since there is no randomness, the outcomes in complete markets setting should be the same as in incomplete markets setting.

-Markov chain:
+The Markov chain is:

 .. math::
     P =